Slain football players remembered as funny, sweet, ambitious

 CHARLOTTESVILLE, Va. — They were three college football players working through changes in their sports careers.
 Off the field, they were funny, sweet and ambitious.

-Lavel Davis Jr., aspired to be the country's best wide receiver and to play in the NFL after overcoming a season-ending injury.
-And while he was a 6-foot-7 sports star at a school of 18,000 undergrads, he sought out friendships with students who were not athletes like him.
+Lavel Davis Jr., aspired to be the country's best wide receiver after overcoming a season-ending injury.
+Gentle but passionate, the 6-foot-7 sports star set the standard among teammates for preparing for a game — even when the coaches weren't around.

-D'Sean Perry shifted seamlessly from linebacker to defensive end when the coaches asked — he said he was "just trying to help the team win."
-He also was a studio artist who loved anime and to cook.
+D'Sean Perry shifted seamlessly from linebacker to defensive end when the coaches asked.
+He was probably among the most interesting players on the roster, an art major who could draw and listened to classical music.

-Devin Chandler transferred in from Wisconsin, where the wide receiver returned a total of four kicks for 85 yards, including three returns against Notre Dame.
-He was known for his sense of humor and for lifting people up.
+Devin Chandler transferred in from Wisconsin, where the wide receiver returned a total of four kicks, three against Notre Dame.
+At Virginia, his sense of humor helped teammates push through the monotony of training.
+He loved to dance.

 LAVEL DAVIS JR.

-An undisclosed injury sidelined Davis for the 2021 season but he returned this year, starting six of the first seven games.
-In the season opener against the University of Richmond, Davis caught four passes for 89 yards, including a 56-yard touchdown.
-He was on a watch list for 2022 Comeback Player of the Year.
+A torn ACL derailed his sophomore season — Davis watched from the sideline — but he returned this year with great expectations.
+They were realized in the very first game.
+Trailing Richmond 7-0, he caught a 56-yard pass that tied the score.

-Herman Moore, who developed a friendship with Davis as an alumni-mentor, said Davis was hoping to finish his college career on a high note after bouncing back from his injury.
+"He wanted to be recognized as the best receiver in the nation," said Herman Moore, who developed a friendship with Davis as an alumni-mentor.

-Davis had aspirations for the NFL, Moore said.
+Davis's major was undecided.
+And he had aspirations to play in the NFL, Moore said.
 But he was also thinking about life beyond sports, perhaps in business.
-The future, however, was yet to be decided.

-"He wanted to be recognized as the best receiver in the nation," Moore said.
-"And he felt he had all the tools and the athleticism to get it done."

 American studies professor Jack Hamilton, who had Davis in class, offered a similar impression.